gbroques/ose-3d-printer-workbench/docs/pages/generate_cut_list.rst

 How it Works
 ------------
-Each option queries the **active** document for Universal Axis objects and the Frame object in order to determine the rods and angled bars for the cut list.
+Each option queries the **active** document for Axis objects and the Frame object in order to determine the rods and angled bars for the cut list.

 Determining Rod Quantity
 ^^^^^^^^^^^^^^^^^^^^^^^^